 Before the Scan

-Screening for MRI safety (implants, pacemakers, clips) is mandatory.
+MRI screening (implants, pacemakers, clips) is necessary.

 During the Scan